 The top concerns for LGBTQ retirees

 Healthcare and insurance in the United States, especially for LGBT people, is inadequate and always changing.
-For a foundational understanding of the Affordable Care Act, we interviewed our friends at Policy Genius on the Queer Money® podcast.
-Listen to that interview for more.
+We suggest using GoHealth to find the right healthcare coverage for you.

 Living alone without family support